Vasectomy in Athens, GA

 Schedule a Vasectomy Consultation in Athens, GA

-Dr. David Allen has been performing vasectomies in Georgia for over 30 years.
+Board-certified urologist David Allen, MD has been performing vasectomies in Georgia for over 30 years.
 If you would like to speak with Dr. Allen at The Urology Clinic and Georgia Lithotripsy and Laser Center about a vasectomy, please give us a call at (706) 543-2718.
 Dr. Allen has performed vasectomies for patients from Watkinsville, Danielsville, Jefferson, and Winder.